 In other words, one day you might just cover all of the features and benefits in detail and the next, you may want to include testimonials or answers to common questions and objections.

-Alright, now this is going to sound weird, but…
+Alright brace yourself, this is going to sound weird, but…

-We want you to think about your series of promotional emails like a sandwich. ?.
+We want you to think about your series of promotional emails like a sandwich. 🥪

-First, you need two slices of bread as the foundation:
+First, you need two slices of “bread” as the foundation:

 → 1.
 An announcement email